bottenderjs/bottenderjs.github.io/content/docs/Guides-LINE.md

 ## Message Types

 There are 8 types of messages you can send from your bot.
 In Bottender, you can use functions like `context.sendText()`, `context.sendButtonTemplate()` to send messages.
-For more information, check [LINE Context Reference](./APIReference-LineContext.md) and [Official Document](https://developers.line.me/en/docs/messaging-api/message-types/).
+For more information, check [Context Reference](./APIReference-Context) and [Official Document](https://developers.line.me/en/docs/messaging-api/message-types/).

 - Text
 - Sticker